-- (8H) The defendant shall not communicate or interact with someone the defendant knows is engaged in criminal activity.
-If the defendant knows someone has been convicted of a felony, the defendant shall not knowingly communicate or interact with that person without first getting the permission of the probation officer. - (91) If the defendant is arrested or questioned by a law enforcement officer, the defendant shall notify the probation officer within 72 hours. - (10J) The defendant shall not own, possess, or have access to a firearm, ammunition, destructive device, or dangerous weapon (i.e., anything that was designed, or was modified for, the specific purpose of causing bodily injury or death to another person, such as nunchakus or tasers). - (11K) The defendant shall not act or make any agreement with a law enforcement agency to act as a confidential human source or informant without first getting the permission of the court. - (12L) If the probation officer determines that the defendant poses a risk to another person (including an organization), the probation officer may require the defendant to notify the person about the risk and the defendant shall comply with that instruction.
-The probation officer may contact the person and confirm that the defendant has notified the person about the risk. - (13M) The defendant shall follow the instructions of the probation officer related to the conditions of supervision. - (d3) "SPECIAL" CONDITIONS (POLICY STATEMENT)
+- (8) The defendant shall not communicate or interact with someone the defendant knows is engaged in criminal activity.
+If the defendant knows someone has been convicted of a felony, the defendant shall not knowingly communicate or interact with that person without first getting the permission of the probation officer. - (9) If the defendant is arrested or questioned by a law enforcement officer, the defendant shall notify the probation officer within 72 hours. - (10) The defendant shall not own, possess, or have access to a firearm, ammunition, destructive device, or dangerous weapon (i.e., anything that was designed, or was modified for, the specific purpose of causing bodily injury or death to another person, such as nunchakus or tasers).

+- (11) The defendant shall not act or make any agreement with a law enforcement agency to act as a confidential human source or informant without first getting the permission of the court. - (12) If the probation officer determines that the defendant poses a risk to another person (including an organization), the probation officer may require the defendant to notify the person about the risk and the defendant shall comply with that instruction.
+The probation officer may contact the person and confirm that the defendant has notified the person about the risk. - (13) The defendant shall follow the instructions of the probation officer related to the conditions of supervision. - (d) 'Special' Conditions (Policy Statement)

-The One or more conditions from the following non-exhaustive list of "special" conditions of supervised release are recommended may be appropriate in a particular case, including in the circumstances described and, in addition, may otherwise be appropriate in particular cases:
+The following 'special' conditions of supervised release are recommended in the circumstances described and, in addition, may otherwise be appropriate in particular cases: